oveits/velocity-temple/ReadMe.txt

 RESTful Velocity Template Engine
 ================================

-This is a RESTful Template Engine for Velocity templates.
-It can create, read, update and delete and evaluate stored templates, i.e. apply velocity template semantics on stored templates.
+This is a RESTful Template Engine for Velocity templates based on the new REST DSL of Apache Camel (available as of 2.14.0).
+It can create, read, update and delete and evaluate stored templates, i.e. apply velocity template semantics on stored templates or on templates that are sent in the body of the request.
-Alternatively, it can also be used to evaluate a template received in a HTTP Body.

 To build this project use